Clever bathroom flooring ideas and careful design can go a long way. After all, the bathroom is one of the most important rooms in any house.

 The finish on the floor is not only a key area in the finished decorating scheme but also needs to feel wonderful underfoot.
-Be careful of highly polished surfaces particularly if it is a bathroom that will be used by small children as on the floor will become slippery when wet.
+Be careful of highly polished surfaces, particularly if you are looking at bathroom floor tile ideas and it is a bathroom that will be used by small children, as the floor will become slippery when wet.

 'Laminate features a high density fibreboard core and, while this is moisture-resistant on most laminate floors, it is not waterproof, so take care to ensure that water is not left on its surface for long periods of time or damage may occur,' says Philiep Caryn, international communications manager, Quick-Step.